 PMTA submissions must contain “Validation information and rationale for selecting each test method, including any relevant voluntary testing standards”.
 Therefore, using methodology that has been accredited will allow you to have greater faith in the integrity of your data and potentially give your findings greater weight.

 How can Hall Analytical help you?

-Head over to our TPD2 and PMTA regulatory compliance page where you can download a PDF of our simplified 4 phase/9 step approach to a PMTA submission or to sign up for a free consultation call.
+Head over to our PMTA regulatory compliance page where you can download a PDF of our simplified 4 phase/9 step approach to a PMTA submission or to sign up for a free consultation call.